mrh0/createaddition/COMPUTERCRAFT.md

 motor.stop()
 ```

 The function rotate(degrees, [rpm]) will return the time it will take to rotate the shaft by the argument *degrees* at the current speed.
-If the argument *rpm* is given it will set the speed of the motor and return the rotation time at the new speed.
+If the optional argument *rpm* is given it will set the speed of the motor and return the rotation time at the new speed.
 ```
 motor.setSpeed(32)
 sleep(motor.rotate(90))